CDAT/cdms/docs/source/manual/cdms_2.rst

     "Horizontal-Grid", "``clone()``", "Return a transient copy of the grid."
     "Axis", "``getAxis(Integer n)``", "Get the n-th axis.n is either 0 or 1."
-    "Tuple", "``getBounds()``", "Get the grid boundary arrays."
+    "Tuple", "``getBounds()``", "Get the grid boundary arrays.
-    ,,"Returns a tuple ``(latitudeArray, longitudeArray)``, where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.The shape of latitudeArray and longitudeArray depend on the type of grid:
+        * Returns a tuple ``(latitudeArray, longitudeArray)``, where latitudeArray is a Numpy array of latitude bounds, and similarly for longitudeArray.The shape of latitudeArray and longitudeArray depend on the type of grid:

     *  For rectangular grids with shape (nlat, nlon), the boundary arrays have shape (nlat,2) and (nlon,2).
     *  For curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4).